PaulFroehling/geometric_aspects_of_the_hilbert_curve/Readme.md

 $H(x_j)$ is the Hilbert index of the j-th neighbor of the datapoint $x_i$.

-Computing a heatmap based on this measure shows that there are certain axes/areas where this Hilbert curve keeps indices close for neighboring points (dark areas), while for others indices for neighboring points are far apart (light/yellow areas).
+Computing a heatmap based on this measure shows that there are certain axes/areas where the Hilbert curve keeps indices close for neighboring points (dark areas), while for others indices for neighboring points are far apart (light/yellow areas).

 <img src="images/heatmap.png" style="max-width: 50%; height: auto;">